appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/xcodebuild-for-devices.md

 ### Adding Additional Command to Xcodebuild for Devices Step

-To address the need to add a new command after completing the `xcodebuild` command in the "Xcodebuild for Devices" step, you can follow the following approach:
+To address the need to add a new command after completing the `xcodebuild` command in the **Xcodebuild for Devices** step, you can follow the following approach:

-- Disable "Xcodebuild for Devices" step in your workflow.
+- Disable **Xcodebuild for Devices** step in your workflow.
-- Add a new "Custom Script" component instead of "Xcodebuild for Devices" step.
+- Add a new "Custom Script" component instead of **Xcodebuild for Devices** step.
 - Go to Appcircle github profile and navigate to the [repository](https://github.com/appcircleio/appcircle-ios-build-sign-component).
-- Copy all code lines from the `main.rb` file and paste them into the new "Custom Script" that you just added in your workflow.
+- Copy all code lines from the `main.rb` file and paste them into the new **Custom Script** that you just added in your workflow.
-- Change the name as "Custom Xcodebuild for Devices" for this custom script.
+- Change the name as **Custom Xcodebuild for Devices** for this custom script.
 - Change "Execute With" picker as **Ruby**.
 - In the Ruby code, you can add the required codes to the end of the `xcodebuild` command.

 :::caution

-Before running the script, some variables must be changed, and new variables must be added to the custom script.
+Before running the script, some variables must be changed, and new variables must be added to the **custom script**.

 :::